Caboloan: Precolonial period

+Green Nephrite Jade Cicada found in the Philippines.
+Jade which is sourced from nearby Taiwan was often carved in the Philippines for prestige purposes using local motifs.

 Caboloan's capital, Binalatongan (modern-day San Carlos), located near the Agno River delta, was said to be the largest settlement in the entire region, with over two thousand houses.
 Historically, the community of Binalatongan was called Sapan Palapar (wide river), which referred to the Agno River.

-According to Baldomero Pulido's doctoral dissertation as well as Restituto Basa, Caboloan was a ‘kingdom’ ruled by a man named Ari Kasikis, while Pangasinan was ruled by Ari Kasilag.
+According to Baldomero Pulido's doctoral dissertation as well as Restituto Basa, Caboloan was a 'kingdom' ruled by a man named Ari Kasikis, while Pangasinan was ruled by Ari Kasilag.
 This ruler was also mentioned in the census of 1918, 1920 and by the history book ‘History of Lingayen’ (1957) by Santiago S. Velasquez.
 According to local legend, the kingdom was said to have spanned Tarlac, Nueva Ecija, Zambales, La Union, Mountain Province and Pangasinan.
-However, historian Erwin Fernandez (2010) notes that:“Pangasinan history writers had propagated the names Kasilag and Kasikis as the two kings ruling in the coastal and interior communities contemporaneous with Rajahs Soliman and Lakandula but this contact period account did not cite any of these names.
+However, historian Erwin Fernandez (2010) notes that:Pangasinan history writers had propagated the names Kasilag and Kasikis as the two kings ruling in the coastal and interior communities contemporaneous with Rajahs Soliman and Lakandula but this contact period account did not cite any of these names.
 The reason might have been the 1920 source, on which these authors had relied, which mentioned Kasikis – the Census of the Philippine Islands…in the year 1918.
 Without going to the original sources, historical writers with the exception of historians are liable to writing fiction, not history.
 This situation similarly applies to the search for the founding date of Pangasinan.
-Kasikis and Kasilag might be another Urduja or Thalamasin."
+Kasikis and Kasilag might be another Urduja or Thalamasin.